 \subsection{Open Challenges}

 We have identified several open challenges in the area of network coexistence.
-The performance of the proposed ML-based mechanisms is mostly verified by simulations.
-Therefore, real testbed validation can be considered as an important open challenge since it would validate the ML-based operation with real radio signals.
-This will help identify crucial factors which have not been implemented yet (or are impossible to be included) in the simulators and may have been overlooked by researchers.
-Additionally, only a few papers consider adjusting the behaviour of both WiFi and LTE nodes.
-In most cases only the LTE operation was supported by \ac{ML} while the WiFi operation was left unchanged.
-With the opening of the new 6~GHz unlicensed spectrum band, which paves the way to redefine channel access rules defined for other unlicensed bands \cite{myles2019lbt,naik2020next,sathya2020standardization}, we believe that changes in the operation of both technologies could be considered in the future.
-Furthermore, only several papers concentrate on the new features introduced by NR-U and none of them addresses the configuration possibilities introduced by the newest 802.11 amendments (like 802.11ax).
+The performance of ML-based mechanisms is mostly verified by simulations.
+Therefore, real testbed validation is considered an important open challenge since it would verify the ML-based operation with real radio signals.
+This validation will identify crucial factors which have not been implemented yet (or are impossible to be included) in the simulators and may have been overlooked by researchers.
+Additionally, only a few papers consider adjusting the behavior of both Wi-Fi and LTE nodes.
+In most cases, only the LTE operation was supported by \ac{ML} while the Wi-Fi operation was left unchanged.
+With the opening of the new 6~GHz unlicensed band, which paves the way to redefine channel access rules defined for other unlicensed bands \cite{myles2019lbt,naik2020next,sathya2020standardization}, we believe that changes in the operation of both technologies could be considered in the future.
+Furthermore, only several papers concentrate on the new features introduced by NR-U and none address the configuration possibilities introduced by the newest 802.11 amendments (like 802.11ax).
 We believe that, e.g., the coexistence of \ac{NR-U} with 802.11 \ac{OFDMA}/\ac{MU-MIMO} channel access gives novel options to be considered by future \ac{ML}-based mechanisms.
-Finally, following \cite{gur2020expansive,hirzallah2019matchmaker}, we strongly agree that high attention should be paid to the security of inter-technology operation, e.g., in case of augmenting coexisting networks with federated learning.
+Finally, following \cite{gur2020expansive,hirzallah2019matchmaker}, we strongly agree that high attention should be paid to the security of inter-technology operation, e.g., in the case of augmenting coexisting networks with federated learning.